SystemsGenetics/GEMmaker/docs/explore.rst

 The example data provided here belongs to the imaginary organism "Cool Organism" (CORG).
 For the local example, we use a set of 3 artificially made RNA-seq runs.
 The fictitious CORG organism has a very small "genome" of only 2,336 nucleotides, 3 "chromosomes" and 6 "genes".
 The 6 genes are named ``gene_Alpha``, ``gene_Beta``, ``gene_Zeta``, ``gene_Gamma``, ``gene_Delta``, ``gene_Epsilon``.

 For the remote data file, GEMmaker automatically downloads a very small RNA-seq file from NCBI.
 This dataset is from an uncharacterized bacteria, but luckily, CORG shares 3 of the genes with this bacteria so we can use CORG's reference file.
-This remote sample was selected becasue it is an unusually small file, making it  ideal four the example dataset.
+This remote sample was selected becasue it is an unusually small file, making it  ideal for the example dataset.

 Using Salmon or Hisat2
 ~~~~~~~~~~~~~~~~~~~~~~

 By default, GEMmaker uses Kallisto for transcript expression level quantification.
 If you would like to use Salmon or Hisat2 instead, you must edit ``nextflow.config`` and enable Salmon or Kallisto.
 In the GEMmaker directory, edit the ``nextflow.config`` file using your favorite text editor.
-Here we use `vim <https://www.vim.org/>`__ on the command line:
+Note that you should not use a  text editors such as LibreOffice or Microsoft Word, as they are not Plain Text Editors.
+Examples of popular plain text editors include GUI based editors such as `gedit (Text Editor) <https://wiki.gnome.org/Apps/Gedit>`__ (Preinstalled on Ubuntu) and `Atom <https://atom.io/>`__, as well as command line based editors such as `vi <https://en.wikipedia.org/wiki/Vi>`__, `vim <https://www.vim.org/>`__, and `nano <https://www.nano-editor.org/>`__.
+Here we use vim on the command line:

 .. code:: bash